 - Terms of sale and any seller-assisted financing

-You're ready to close when all parts are finished in escrow process.
-All payments owed and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
-The property's title gets transferred to you and title insurance is issued per the policies of your individual escrow process.
+Closing on the house takes place when all of the procedures of the escrow are complete.
+All outstanding payments and fees are collected and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
+The house's title is given to you and title insurance is issued per the policies of your individual escrow process.